 Inactivation of monazomycin-induced voltage-dependent conductance in thin lipid membranes.
-II.
-Inactivation produced by monazomycin transport through the membrane.
+I. Inactivation produced by long chain quaternary ammonium ions.

 - Views Icon Views